 The Special Air Service (SAS) is a special forces unit of the British Army.
-Being in the Special Air Service is like being in an elite club which you are a member of for a lifetime.
+Being in the Special Air Service is like being in an elite club that you are a lifetime member of.
 Special Air Service (Reserve) is tasked to the highest level and can operate in difficult and often changing circumstances.
 They may find themselves operating without guidance and in situations that are important operationally and strategically.

 The British SAS is an opportunity for soldiers to work within a unique, independent organization that takes pride in its heritage, role, and professionalism.
 Service is physically and intellectually challenging, but the rewards are significant.

 The British prime special operation unit was founded in 1941 as a regiment and later reconstituted as a corps in 1950.
 The unit undertakes several roles, including covert reconnaissance, counter-terrorism, direct action, and hostage rescue.
 Much of the information and actions regarding the SAS are highly classified and are not commented on by the British government or the Ministry of Defence due to their operations’ sensitivity.